Low-Cost Spay/Neuter Information

 Animals are remarkable in their ability to recover from major surgery.
 This same set of surgeries, when done in humans, can put someone out of work for 6wks or more.
 For our pets, recovery sees them back to eating and acting almost normally within 48-72hrs and totally back to their normal self in 5 days.
 Full healing for the incision and surgical sites can take one week for the superficial layers to several months for the deeper tissue.
 Complications can postpone healing, of course.

 Our prices depends on the size of your pet and if it’s a dog or cat.
-Please see above for our pricing and services offered at the time of the spay/neuter.
+See above (check-in form) for our pricing and services offered at the time of the spay/neuter.
+Please note that there is an extra fee for obese pets, if c-section is needed, crypt procedures etc.

 If you require assistance with scheduling or if you do not have access to a computer, please call 210-424-7595.